Tuesday, April 26, 2005

 A native of Columbus, Ohio, Dr. Divine earned his MD at the University of Texas Medical Branch at Galveston, followed by residency and chief residency in the department of Family Medicine at Baylor College of Medicine and a fellowship in primary care sports medicine at The Ohio State University Sports Medicine Center.
 He is board certified in family practice, with a certificate of added qualifications in sports medicine and has a Master's Degree in clinical exercise physiology.
 Dr. Divine is designated as a Fellow in the American College of Sports Medicine.

-During his position as medical director of the Flying Pig Marathon, Dr. Divine will continue to see patients in the Sports Medicine Biodynamic Center on the Cincinnati Children's Oak Campus, and will also see patients on the main campus and at Cincinnati Children's outpatient centers in Mason and Northern Kentucky.
+During his position as medical director of the Flying Pig Marathon, Dr. Divine will continue to see patients in the Sports Medicine Biodynamic Center on the Cincinnati Children's Winslow location, and will also see patients on the main campus and at Cincinnati Children's outpatient centers in Mason and Northern Kentucky.